By Toni Gasparis

-Cellulose, a common additive in processed foods, has recently been found in large amounts of Parmesan cheese.
+Cellulose, a common additive in processed foods, has been found in large amounts of Parmesan cheese.
 While the FDA has said that a regulated amount of cellulose in food is safe, many brands do not put cellulose on the label and sell their Parmesan as 100 percent pure.
-If consumed in excess, cellulose can significantly decrease the nutritional value of food and a laxative effect on those consuming.
+If consumed in excess, cellulose can significantly decrease the nutritional value of food and have a laxative effect on those consuming.
 Be an aware consumer and a smart shopper by using our cheese-buying guide to help you weed out the cheese imposters.